Pogost-Zagorodsky. The Church of Saints Cyril and Methodius.

 27.11.2024

-There is no information about the construction of the first, most ancient church in the Churchyard either in oral or written sources.
-The current parish church, located near the village, was built in 1769 by the owner of the Churchyard, Prince Franz Lubetsky, and renovated in 1838 by Prince Konstantin Lubetsky.
+There is no written information about the construction of the first, most ancient church in Pogost-Zagorodsky.
+The new parish church was built in 1769 by the owner of Pogost-Zagorodsky, Prince Frantishek Lyubetsky, as the catholic church of St. Joseph, and in 1838 it was renovated by Prince Konstantin Lyubetsky.